Samyak-G/IVSS/README.md

   - **System Settings:** Configure camera sources and select detections (with options to delete additional camera sources, while keeping the first as default).
   - **Face Registration:** A web-based form to register new faces and update face encodings.

-## Prerequisites

-- Python 3.8 or higher
-- Git
-- Ubuntu (for running the project) and Windows (for team contributions)
-- Required libraries are listed in `requirements.txt`

 ## Installation